skip to content

 00:36:37 - Anthony Campolo

-I know it's nuts.
+I know.
+It's nuts.
 Cool.
-We had a question about Mongo.
+So we had a question about Mongo.
 So we do have Mongo support.
 That's actually something I'm playing around with right now because MongoDB is now compatible with Prisma.
 Prisma just added preview support for MongoDB, which is really, really exciting.
-And it's been a project I've been kind of like following in the background, watching them do for literally a year now.
-And it's really exciting.
-So if you want to do Mongo database in addition to relational database, that's something you can do with Railway.
-And it's really cool.
-You have all these different database options.
-So you're not just kind of locked in.
+And it's been a project I've been kind of following in the background, watching them do for literally a year now, and it's really exciting.
+So if you want to do a Mongo database in addition to a relational database, that's something you can do with Railway.
+And it's really cool that you have all these different database options, so you're not just kind of locked in.
 Because a lot of these providers, I find, have gone really heavy into Postgres.
-Like, it seems like Postgres is kind of like the database of choice, which is, which is great if you're working with Postgres, but not everyone is working with Postgres, you know, so you guys give the option to pick these different databases and have these different options depending on kind of whatever DB you're coming from.
-And then we had another question saying, can I request a random text file on a file system as my db?
+It seems like Postgres is kind of the database of choice, which is great if you're working with Postgres, but not everyone is working with Postgres.
+So you guys give the option to pick these different databases and have these different options depending on kind of whatever DB you're coming from.
+And then we had another question saying, "Can I request a random text file on a file system as my DB?"
+I don't think so.

 00:37:47 - Greg Schier